ludbek/bro/readme.md

 # About
 A generic project management tool.
+It takes you to project directory, sets environment, launches tools(IDE, browser, filemanger) and more.

 # Installation
 Clone this repo and execute the 'install' script.